RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 The account owner remains a local user and should set up [multi-factor authentication (MFA)]({{<relref "/rc/security/multi-factor-authentication">}}) to help secure their account.
 After SAML activation, the account owner can set up additional local bypass users with MFA enabled.

+If MFA enforcement is enabled, note that Redis Cloud does not enforce MFA for SAML users since the identity provider is expected to handle MFA management and enforcement.

 ## Set up SAML SSO

 To set up SAML single sign-on for a Redis Cloud account: